 The Staff Experience Team runs a programme of Collaborative Conversations Staff Engagement Sessions to hear more from staff about their staff experience.

-Our recent programme of conversations was run with staff to test how we were using feedback from iMatter and Investors in People.
+In 2023, and early 2024, we ran a programme of conversations with staff to test how we were using feedback from iMatter and Investors in People.
 At those Staff Engagement Sessions we asked staff for their input on what difference they’ve seen over the last year and what they think would make the biggest difference to their experience at work and the experience of colleagues.

 If you have any queries please speak with your manager and you can also email ggc.staffexperience@nhs.scot.